 14. Can I rent a canoe or kayak?

-Yes, but please note that our rental program is operating on a first come, first serve basis.
+Yes, but please note that our rental program operates on a first come, first served basis.

 15. Can I rent a picnic shelter?